blueOkiris/dhi/README.md

-# dhi
-Dylan's Haskell Integrator - Given a polynomial function, estimate a polynomial function that is the integral of the function.
+# Dylan's Haskell Integrator - dhi

+## Description

+A library for taking a function, finding approximations for the integral, and using various regression forms to recreate the indefinite integral

+i.e. Take f, and get g = int(f, a, b) over and over again until we can find h = int(f)

+## Running

+`stack build`

+`stack exec dhi`